Your Sworn Testimony

 Order of Protection vs. Injunction Against Harassment

-To qualify, you must allege at least 2 specific acts of harassment.
+To qualify, you must allege at least two specific acts of harassment.

 AZPOINT, the Arizona Protective Order Initiation and Notification Tool, has been designed to help you fill out a petition for an Order of Protection.
 Through an interview in AZPOINT, you can quickly and accurately fill out the forms that are needed to request an Order of Protection at an Arizona court.